Michael18811380328/HelloBlog/personal/docs/new/log.md

 ### 2019.06

-After about one year coding, I found that I have wrote down more than 40 thousands lines of code in public repo in github(seahub/editor/dtable/api).
+After about one year coding, I found that I have wrote down more than 40 thousands lines of code in public repo in github.
 I need to learn more knowledge about network/algie/data-structure in my free time.
 There are many coding language in different area, but the above basic points is similar.
 Seven years age, I started to learn basic computer programming(C), then I learned basic C++ by myself(just a little C++).
 Five years age, python was hot and I know it is a glue and can generate codes from C and C++, however, I didn't learn python at that time.
 Two years ago, I learn a little visual basic(VB) when I use excel software, it is boring.
 And I learn HTML/CSS/JS in the whole year.
 Last year, I learn a little ruby/java because my co-worker use them as network backend.
 Now I learn python in my free time, python can do much thing, such as network programming(django/flask), Artificial Intelligence, Machine learning, scaning webpage, it is amazing.
 During these years, my data-structure and database was still weak.
 Hurry up and make great progress!

 ### 2019.07